Namyalg/finance-aggregator/backend/README.md

 - The backend is written in Node.js
 - The frontend and backend are two separate applications connected via REST APIs

+In the backend folder, create a file `.env` and add this line

+`DB=mongodb+srv://admin:admin@cluster0.lbxjt.mongodb.net/finance-aggregator?retryWrites=true&w=majority`

+This is to connect to the database

 ### API Endpoints

 |    ENDPOINT           |   METHOD   |  USE     |